HaydenBelanger/assemblylinemachines/docs/recipes/greenhousecrops.md

     *Note that `SOUL_SAND`, `CORRUPT`, and `END_STONE` requires the Interdimensional Specialization upgrade to perform operations!*

 ??? info "List of Sprouts"
-    There are a number of sprouts accepted in the Greenhouse, listed are the options and the requirements to plant them:
+    There are a number of sprouts accepted in the Greenhouse.
+These change the visual effect of what happens within while an operation occurs.
+Listed are the options and the requirements to plant them:

     `CACTUS`: Requires sunlight.
     `CORRUPT_SPROUT`: Requires darkness.